 Davidson defines total body exercise as workouts that involve large movements, and that move multiple joints with significant force and velocity, repeated with high effort, and with relatively short rest.
 We know that’s a mouthful (we reread it a few times), but makes sense when you think about it, and luckily Davison broke it down for us a bit further.

 “The kind of training program that has the greatest potential to set you up to lose weight and fat trains you in every movement plane and involves activities done at high velocity (jumping and throwing), activities that involve heavy loading (squatting, deadlifting, pressing, pulling), activities that involve repeated high intensity bouts (shuttle sprints, bike sprints), and activities that involve a significant cardiovascular challenge (running).”
-Translation: The boot-camp workouts your gym holds are the kind of class you want to enroll in to melt away your oldest and most stubborn fat.
+Translation: The boot-camp workouts and HIIT workouts at your gym holds are the kind of class you want to enroll in to melt away your oldest and most stubborn fat.

 Keep scrolling for a specific sample set of movements to squash stubborn fat!